What Is One Person Company?

 - Where there is no Company Secretary in the Company, the annual return can be signed by the director of the company.

-In a nutshell, OPC is the most emerging concept, where the individuals who are interested in doing entrepreneurship can do so being in the format of company and getting registered under the Ministry of Corporate Affairs.
+In a nutshell, OPC is the most emerging concept, where individuals who are interested in doing entrepreneurship can do so being in the format of a company and getting registered under the Ministry of Corporate Affairs.
 By choosing OPC over Sole Proprietorship, the individuals get the Goodwill and brand name, resulting in the improvement of creditworthiness.
-The investors also go for those organisations only which have high creditability and goodwill in the market.
-So, to grow business on your own, must go with the concept of OPC.
+The Investors also go for those organisations only which have high creditability and goodwill in the market.
+So, to grow a business on your own, must go with the concept of OPC.

 This portion of the site is for informational purposes only.
 The content is not legal advice.
 The statements and opinions are the expression of author, not corpseed, and have not been evaluated by corpseed for accuracy, completeness, or changes in the law.